This is Post 30 in the ‘Meditation Guidance’ series. Summaries of the other articles in this series can be found by clicking here.

 By connecting with our psychological parts and relating to them, a transformational process is initiated.
 Our deep acknowledgement of them and their deep acknowledgement of us, paradoxically leads to their dissolution as semi-autonomous entities, and the integration of the psychological energies that they carry.
 This innerwork can either be done alone, or more easily, with the support of another – a self-enquiry companion.
 I shall be talking much more about this important self-empathetic form of self-enquiry – both below and in future articles.

-Valuable healing of psychological parts can also take place that is only partial – the parts remain, but their energetic effect on the internal system within the psyche is reduced.
+Valuable healing of psychological parts can also take place that is only partial – the parts remain, but their energetic effect on the internal system within the body-mind is reduced.
 By resting as Consciousness, and opening ourselves to the energies of the brahmavihāras, we cultivate a non-reactive and compassionate state of Presence, or embodied Consciousness, in which the egoic parts start to relax and transform – and to disengage from their defensive activities on our behalf.

 Presence is our natural energetic state, but because of the conflicting energies of the egoic parts, there is incoherence in the subtle bodies.
 Hence, there are degrees of Presence, and our degree of energetic alignment with Consciousness varies widely.
-At one end of that spectrum is the highest degree of Presence, where we are resting as Consciousness, and our energetic state in the four surface bodies is characterised by the four brahmavihāras – Equanimity (Mental Body), Sympathetic Joy (Physical Body), Loving Kindness (Emotional Body), and Compassion (Volitional Body).
+At one end of that spectrum is the highest degree of Presence, where we are resting as Consciousness, and our energetic state in the four surface bodies is characterised by the four brahmavihāras – Equanimity (Mental Body), Sympathetic Joy (Subtle Physical Body), Loving Kindness (Emotional Body), and Compassion (Volitional Body).
 At the other end of that spectrum is the lowest degree of Presence, where we are completely in identification with psychological parts, in which case we find it very difficult to find these positive qualities in ourselves at all.

 Two Powerful Ways to Return to Presence